ernie-image/ernie-image/README.md

 ### Text encoder — `Mistral3Model` with Pixtral vision config

 One of the more unusual details visible in the public configuration: the ERNIE Image `text_encoder/config.json` is **not a traditional CLIP text tower**.
 It is a `Mistral3Model` containing both a `text_config` and a `vision_config`.
-The `vision_config` declares `model_type: pixtral`, patch size 14, 24 layers, and hidden dim 1024, with an `image_token_index` field present — hinting at latent multimodal capability at the config level, even though the public ERNIE Image model card focuses on text-to-image use.
+The `vision_config` declares `model_type: pixtral`, patch size 14, 24 layers, and hidden dim 1024, with an `image_token_index` field present — hinting at latent multimodal capability at the config level, even though the ERNIE Image model card focuses on text-to-image use.

 This is one of the more interesting open questions about ERNIE Image for researchers: the config hints suggest image conditioning pathways that the model card does not currently document, and the behavior of `use_pe` with image inputs is not covered in the public Quickstart.